-- 2. If prompted, enter the password for the MySQL "root" user. - 3.
+- 2. When prompted, enter the password for the MySQL "root" user.
+If you did not create a root password, press the Return key. - 3.
 Create a database named "jamfsoftware" by executing:

 '''

 CREATE DATABASE jamfsoftware;

 '''

 4. Grant privileges to a MySQL user named "jamfsoftware" so that it can access the new database: